tinac22-design/tina.cheng/README.md

 Here are a few examples of my work:

-- [Software - Writing Sample #1](Portfolio%20/software-sample-1.md) – Hands-on documentation sample (Adobe FrameMaker).
+- [Software - Writing Sample #1](Portfolio%20/software-sample-1.md) – This is a snippet of my work from a technical writing class showing how to use Adobe FrameMaker.
-- [Software - Writing Sample #2](Portfolio%20/software-sample-2.md) – Tutorial developed through direct use of the software.
+- [Software - Writing Sample #2](Portfolio%20/software-sample-2.md) –  This is a tutorial O developed through direct use of the software.
-- [API Writing Sample](Portfolio%20/API-sample.md) – Sample API doc created with developer input.
+- [API Writing Sample](Portfolio%20/API-sample.md) – This is a sample API doc that I created with developer input.

 ## Tools